richsuca/website/posts/post-2025-12-24-baseball.md

 The Dodgers threatened but didn’t score.
 Yamamoto got his 3 outs.
 The 10th inning ended without any results.
 In the 11th, Blue Jays’ Bieber retired Rojas and Ohtani.
 Then Will Smith hit the game-winning home run.
 The Jays came close to tying it, but a broken bat and double play ended it.
 Heartbreak for Toronto and Canada.
 Back-to-back World Series titles for the Dodgers.

 It is rare in sports finals where the best meets the best, and it goes the distance.
-I have had the good luck of watching many of these (F1 2021 final lap between Verstappen and Hamilton, Wimbledon final between Federer-Djokovic, the two Stanley Cup finals between Florida and Edmonton).
+I have had the good luck of watching many of these (F1 2021 final lap between Verstappen and Hamilton, Wimbledon final between Federer-Djokovic, the two Stanley Cup finals between Florida and Edmonton, and the French Open finals between Alcaraz and Skinner).